umanit/seo-bundle/README.md

 **Add the `@Seo\Route` annotation to your entity**

-The `@Seo\Route` annotation needs to know how to generate a url from the entity.
+The `@Seo\Route` annotation needs to know how to generate an url from the entity.
 The first argument is the route name associated to your entity, the second is the parameters needed to generate the route.

 `routeParameters` takes as many `@RouteParameter` as needed.